muntjaber/auto-ls/README.md

 - Auto `ls` on `enter-key` (with empty buffer)
 - Git status on a git work tree

+## Modification

+By default uses `exa` instead of `ls` if it is available.
+Removed additional newlines, where possible, from output.

 # Install

 - Manual